How to Map and Create New Columns

 - the values in the

-column have been multiplied by two - a new column named
+yearcolumn have been multiplied by two - a new column named

-has been added containing the literal value 'DP Demo'
+my_new_columnhas been added containing the literal value 'DP Demo'

-Spark SQL function to map the name
+concat() Spark SQL function to map the name columnThe result will look like Figure 6.

-concatenated to itNote how the values in the name
+name column with set_num concatenated to itNote how the values in the name column had the values from set_num appended to them with a space in between.

 Mapping columns this way is a powerful feature in Data Pipelines.
 All of Spark's built-in functions are available when using expressions.